SolomonFoskaay/edao-beginner-dapp-course-quests/Chapter2/Day2.md

 #### QUESTION 3:
 Change the "Emerald DApp" link to a different link (this means messing with the <a> tag)
 #### ANSWER:
-I changed the "Emerald DApp" link my public github repo for this course, which is https://github.com/SolomonFoskaay/beginner-emerald-dapp
+I changed the "Emerald DApp" link to my public github repo for this course, which is https://github.com/SolomonFoskaay/beginner-emerald-dapp

 <br>